-The California Scrub-Jay is a familiar jay that occurs in coastal states from Washington to California, and south to the southern tip of Baja California.
-This species is the result of a recent taxonomic split of the Western Scrub-Jay (Aphelocoma californica) complex, leading to recognition of both the California Scrub-Jay (A. californica) and Woodhouse’s Scrub-Jay (A. woodhouseii), the latter occupying inland states of the American Southwest, extending into southern Mexico (Chesser et al. 2016).
+The California Scrub-Jay is a familiar jay occurring in coastal states of the western United States, from Washington to California and south to the southern tip of Baja California.
+This species is the result of a recent taxonomic split of the Western Scrub-Jay (Aphelocoma californica) complex, leading to recognition of both the California Scrub-Jay (A. californica) and Woodhouse’s Scrub-Jay (A. woodhouseii) ( Gowen et al. 2014 , Chesser et al. 2016 ), the latter species occupying inland areas of the southwestern United States, extending into southern Mexico.

-Beyond differences in their geographic ranges, California Scrub-Jays generally occupy dry scrub and oak woodland habitats, whereas Woodhouse’s Scrub-Jays occur in scrub and woodland, especially piñon-juniper; both species have adapted well to suburban landscapes.
+Beyond differences in their geographic ranges, California Scrub-Jays generally occupy dry scrub and oak woodland, often in residential areas, whereas Woodhouse’s Scrub-Jays occur in dry scrub and woodland, especially pinyon–juniper (Pinus–Juniperus).
 The California Scrub-Jay differs outwardly from the Woodhouse’s Scrub-Jay by having brighter blue upperparts, paler underparts, and a darker, more distinct breast-band.
-It has a heavier bill that is more hooked than that of the Woodhouse’s Scrub-Jay ( Pitelka 1951d ), a difference that may be an adaptation to food resources in their different habitats ( Peterson 1993 , Bardwell et al. 2001 ).
-Further, the two species exhibit differences in behavior and vocalizations ( Dunn and Garrett 2001 , ).
+Relative to the latter species, the California Scrub-Jay has a heavier and more hooked bill ( Pitelka 1951d ), which is believed to be an adaptation for consuming acorns ( Peterson 1993 , Bardwell et al. 2001 ).
+Further, the two species exhibit differences in behavior and vocalizations ( Dunn and Garrett 2001 , Curry et al. 2002 ).
 Calls of the California Scrub-Jay are typically harsher, 1-syllabled and lower-pitched than the 2-syllabled calls of Woodhouse’s Scrub-Jay ( Dunn and Garrett 2001 ).

-The California Scrub-Jay is sister to the Island Scrub-Jay (A. insularis), endemic to Santa Cruz Island, California ( Peterson 1990a , Peterson 1992a ), and is closely related to Woodhouse’s Scrub-Jay (A. woodhouseii) (Chesser et al. 2016).
+The California Scrub-Jay is sister to the Island Scrub-Jay (A. insularis), endemic to Santa Cruz Island, California ( Peterson 1990a , Peterson 1992a ), and is closely related to Woodhouse’s Scrub-Jay ( Gowen et al. 2014 ).
 Species limits among the scrub-jays are not clear.
 Geographically isolated populations on Santa Cruz Island have fixed allelic differences from other populations.
 However, California and Woodhouse’s scrub-jays have few or no fixed differences in alleles and interbreed where their geographic ranges contact in western Nevada and east-central California, and in desert ranges of eastern California ( Peterson 1990a , Peterson 1990b , Peterson 1992a ).
 Despite ongoing gene flow, the hybrid zone is narrow, and there is evidence for selection against hybrids ( Gowen et al. 2014 ).